 Voltage gain: 18dB @ 145 MHz.

 The amplifier is sturdy, insensitive to power voltage changes and proved to overcome severe static's.
-It is tested during more than 10 years of service on two VHF/UHF repeaters.

 The diode prevents damage in case of reversed power or nearby lightning.